FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 ![Anonymous access configuration](../img/users/anonymous_access.1.png)

-The URL used in the previous section becomes accessible and therefore, you can use the same syntax for the scheduled task.
+The URL used in the previous section will now become accessible to anyone.
+Therefore you can use the same syntax for the scheduled task.

-You can also configure an authentication token to grant a special right on the server.
+You can also configure an authentication token to grant special access on the server.

 ![Token configuration](../img/users/token.1.png)

-The scheduled task syntax to use will be the following:
+The scheduled task syntax should look as follows:

 ```cron
 0 * * * * curl 'https://freshrss.example.net/i/?c=feed&a=actualize&token=my-token'